emmanuelranjith84/telstra-java-challenge/README.md

 - Consider that the dataset could grow very large (for the sake of this exercise you can assume that memory is unlimited)
 - Use code comments to explain your design decisions
 - Ensure appropriate best practices are employed
+- Clone this repository then upload your work to your own github, providing the HR team with a link